DanTheWizard/ESportsPyManager/README.md

 >
 > If you want to use it, **you will have to** modify some parts of it

-> ⚙️ This project was made for fun, testing, deploying on custom-built computers, and practical experimentation.

 > [!NOTE]
+> ⚙️ This project was made for fun, testing, deploying on my managed computers, and practical experimentation. <br>
 > I am sharing the code to help others learn and adapt it for their own use cases 🙂

 ---